MVAD: A Multiple Visual Artifact Detector for Video Streaming: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel Multiple Visual Artifact Detector (MVAD) for video streaming.
 It comprises a new Artifact-aware Dynamic Feature Extractor (ADFE) and a Recurrent Memory Vision Transformer (RMViT) module to capture spatial and temporal information for multiple Prediction Heads.
 It outputs binary artifact predictions for the presence of ten common visual artifacts.
-We also developed a large and diverse training dataset based on Adversarial Data Augmentation which has been employed to optimize the proposed model.
+We also developed a large and diverse training dataset based on Adversarial Data Augmentation to optimize the proposed model.
 This multi-artifact detector, MVAD, is the first of its type that does not rely on video quality assessment models.
-We have demonstrated its superior performance compared to seven existing artifact detection methods when tested on two large benchmark databases.
+We demonstrated its superior performance compared to seven existing artifact detection methods on two large benchmark databases.

-Future work should focus on model complexity reduction, enhancing MVAD performance on source artifacts such as \textit{graininess}, \textit{banding} and \textit{motion blur}, and improving model generalization for an increased number of diverse artifact types.
+Future work should focus on reducing model complexity using knowledge distillation \cite{hinton2015distilling} and model compression \cite{buciluǎ2006model} technologies, enhancing MVAD performance on source artifacts such as \textit{graininess}, \textit{banding} and \textit{motion blur}, and improving the generalization of the model for an increasing number of different artifact types.